garlandxie/mw_seedbanks/README.md

 Code to reproducible the analysis and figures is written in the R programming language (version 4.1.1).
 The developer (Garland Xie) typically writes and runs the code using macOS Big Sur 11.6

+## Abstract

+Designed urban meadows can rehabilitate wildlife habitat and increase floral biodiversity in formerly degraded spaces such as beneath electrical power lines where trees are not permitted, and mowing is frequent.
+Monitoring seed banks can evaluate the efficacy of restoration efforts, including proliferation of native seed mixes or the reduction in non-curated seeds from nearby plant populations.
+Using soil seed banks, we investigate how above-ground restoration management throughout a 16-km infrastructure corridor in Toronto, Canada impacts seedling recruitment of native seed mix, spontaneous. and non-native plant species.
+Soil cores were taken in spring and fall from 80 plots across nine meadow locations at two different restoration stages: 1) newly-established sites that received a seed bank preparation of rototilling, cover crops, and application of native seeds through seed drilling, and 2) restored (5-8 years) sites that alternates between two maintenance treatments (unmown and mown).
+Soil samples were transplanted into greenhouse trays and surveyed for 100 days.
+A total of 11,373 seedlings representing 93 species of forbs, grasses, and woody plants were surveyed.
+Restored meadow habitats had at least 30% more species, 3 times more seeds, and the proportion of native seed mix species was 9 times higher compared to newly-established habitats.
+Spring sampling had 0.8 times more seedlings and 1.5 times higher proportion of invasive species in restored plots compared to fall.
+Our findings show the practical implications of seed bank dynamics in designed urban meadows, where the optimal timing to evaluate potential recruitment of native and invasive seedlings is in spring.

 ## Folder structure

 - Report